Al-Hariri of Basra: Biography

+Political context

+Al-Hariri lived in Iraq at a time when the Seljuks ruled over the region.
+The region of Mesopotamia was under the control of the Seljuk Empire from 1055 to 1135, since the Oghuz Turk Tughril Beg had expelled the Shiite Buyid dynasty.
+Tughril Beg entered Baghdad in 1055, and was the first Seljuk ruler to style himself Sultan and Protector of the Abbasid Caliphate.
+Mesopotamia remained under the control of the Great Seljuks during the reign of Muhammad I Tapar (1082–1118 CE), but from 1119, his 14 years old son Mahmud II (1118–1131) was restricted to the only rule of Iraq, while Sanjar took control of the rest of the Empire.
+In order to counter the ambitions of Abbasid Caliph al-Mustarshid (1118–1135), who wanted to acquire world dominance, in 1124 Mahmūd granted the city of Wasit to Imad al-Din Zengi (born 1085) as an ıqta, and conferred him the Military Governorship of Basra together with Baghdad and the whole of Iraq in 1127.
+That same year, Imad al-Din Zengi was also named Governor of Mosul, where the Atabegdom of Mosul was formed.

 Work

-For more than eight centuries, Al-Hariri's best known work, his Maqamat has been regarded as the greatest treasure in Arabic literature after the Koran.
+For more than eight centuries, Al-Hariri's best known work, his Maqamat has been regarded as the greatest treasure in Arabic literature after the Quran.

-Al-Hariri’s Maqamat
+Al-Hariri's Maqamat

 As a genre, the maqamat was originally developed by Badi' al-Zaman al-Hamadani (969–1008), but Al-Hariri elevated it into major literary form.

 Al-Hariri's Maqamat consists of 50 anecdotes, related by Abu Zayd to Al-Harith who is understood to be the work's narrator.
 Abu Zayd is a wanderer and confidence trickster who is able to survive using his wiles and his eloquence.
 The work makes extensive use of language as spoken by desert Arabs – its idioms, proverbs and subtle expressions.

 Al-Hariri's Maqamat made extensive use of literary artifice.
 In one maqama, known as "the reversal" sentences can be read in reverse, giving each passage an opposite meaning.
 In the 26th maqama, known as the "Spotted", the protagonist composes a "spotted letter" in which a character with a dot is alternated with a character without a dot.
-In a passage that al-Hariri added to a version of his Maqamat, he lists a variety of techniques:
+In a passage that al-Hariri added to a version of his Maqamat, he lists a variety of techniques: "Language, serious and light, jewells of eloquence, verses from the Qur'an, choice metaphors, Arab proverbs, grammatical riddles, double meanings of words, discourses, orations and entertaining jests."

 Like most books of the period, maqamat were intended to be read aloud before a large gathering.
 Oral retellings of maqamat were often improvised, however, al-Hariri who composed his stories in private, intended them as finished works that he expected to be recited without embellishment.

-This text was translated into Hebrew by Al-Ḥarizi (d.
-1225) as Maḥberet itiʾel and was a major influence on Al-Ḥarizi's own maqamat, the Taḥkemoni.
+This text was translated into Hebrew by Yehuda Alharizi (d.
+1225) as Maḥberet itiʾel and was a major influence on Alharizi's own maqamat, the Taḥkemoni.